carlosmccosta/effective-parakeet/README.md

 `/zivid_camera/camera_info`

 ## Published topics

-The zivid_camera node publishes on the following ROS topics.

 `/zivid_camera/point_cloud (sensor_msgs/PointCloud2)`
 > Point cloud data.
 Each time a capture is invoked the resulting point cloud is published